 Born and raised in Baddeck, on Cape Breton Island, Jenny grew up in a family of creative souls, who encouraged her interest and talent in a variety of artistic media.
 Her subsequent pursuit of artistic happiness led her to the Nova Scotia College of Art and Design (NSCAD) University, where she earned a Bachelor of Fine Arts, with concentrations in painting and art history.

-Jenny currently maintains a studio in her home in Halifax, where she continues to develop and expand her painting practice.
-Her work has been featured in a number of exhibitions in Nova Scotia, most recently at the Argyle Fine Art Gallery in Halifax, and can be found in numerous private collections, in Candada, the United States, Europe, and Australia.
+Jenny currently maintains a studio in her home in Halifax, Nova Scotia where she continues to develop and expand her painting practice.
+Her work has been featured in a number of exhibitions and galleries in Nova Scotia, and can be found in numerous private collections, in Canada, the United States, Europe, and Australia.